-Below is a glossary of useful terms associated with hot tubs as compiled by the Association of Pool & Spa Professionals.
+Below is a glossary of useful terms associated with hot tubs as compiled by the Pool & Hot Tub Alliance.
 Note that this is not a complete list of hot tub terms.

 A durable and nonporous material used to form the hot tub surface.